 Human capital management: Aflac shares their human capital management programs and resources that support employee wellness, work/life balance, and talent management.
 The report also provides scores for a variety of engagement and satisfaction metrics.

 Other social impact highlights: The report shares details around community investments and philanthropic programs.

 The ESG reports showcased above demonstrate how proactively disclosing on the ‘S’ in ESG can become a brand advantage in a world where this information influences investment analyses, career decisions, and consumer purchasing choices.
 Being transparent about your social impact goals, efforts, and achievements allows you to shape the overall narrative of progress at your company — what you’re doing to get from where you are today to where you want to be.

 As we discussed in previous posts in this series, workplace equity metrics should become a key component of ESG social impact communications.
 Employees, job seekers, and investors are increasingly calling for accountability around metrics that measure equitable pay for similar work, equitable access to higher-paying roles, equitable starting pay, and equitable promotion and retention rates.
 And sharing these metrics is good for business: for example, companies who disclose two core workplace equity metrics — representation by job group and pay equity analyses — tend to see higher returns.

 But ESG reports aren’t the only avenue for building a transparent culture around your company’s social impact progress, especially for metrics related to workplace equity.
-Our 2021 Pay Equity Communications Lookbook below curates top-notch pay equity communications examples including employee communications, data visualization, DEI&B reporting, and third-party validation.
+Our 2022 Workplace Equity Communications Lookbook below curates top-notch workplace equity communications examples including employee communications, data visualization, DEI&B reporting, and third-party validation.
 Take a look and inspire your own approach.